 - Examining technological differences that affect performance in different regions.

-International user testing uncovers how various markets and operators act in an environment they expect to recognise and easily adapt to.
+International user testing uncovers how various markets and operators act in an environment they expect to recognize and easily adapt to.
 It exposes the hurdles and stumbling blocks locals and international visitors will experience, hindering their progress and understanding.
 Perfecting your international UX experience prevents early exits, dropped sales, and long-term damage to an established brand.

-Localisation of UX research and testing
+Localisation of user research

-Localisation testing considers how transposing your current website or app will sit with users of a different global audience.
+Localization testing considers how transposing your current website or app will sit with users of a different global audience.
 Changes need to be both cultural and technological to satisfy the demands of your process in another country.

 - Simplifying graphics, imagery, and presentation for immediate delivery in low-tech environments.